Louisa Daniell: Legacy

 Daniell's daughter Georgiana continued and expanded her mother's work and was nicknamed "the Soldiers' Friend."
 She raised £30,000 to open further Miss Daniell's Soldiers' Homes at Weedon (1873), Colchester (1873), Manchester (1874), Plymouth (1874), Chatham (1876) London (1890), Windsor (1891) and Okehampton (1891).
 She also published Aldershot: A Record of Mrs. Daniell's Work Amongst Soldiers, and Its Sequel in 1879.

 When Georgiana Daniell died in 1894 she was buried with her mother in Aldershot Military Cemetery.
 They were granted permission to be buried there in recognition of their work for soldiers welfare.

+Continuation of the work

+Georgiana Daniell

+Georgiana Fanny Shipley Daniell (May 20, 1835 - June 24, 1894) was born in Madras, India, to Louisa Daniell and Captain Frederick Daniell.
+Accompanying her widowed mother in all the trials of her life, then in her work, she never married and was known as Miss Daniell in Aldershot.